 Someone has expressed interest in your product!
 Good for you.
 But the process is not over yet.
 How will you complete the transaction?
 Will you meet in person or will you ship the product?
-For higher value items such as selling a car or selling a boat, it may be possible your buyer can’t afford to make this payment all at once.
+For higher value items such as selling a car or selling a boat (which require a car bill of sale or a boat bill of sale), it may be possible your buyer can’t afford to make this payment all at once.
 If they’re the only prospect wanting your item, then what you can do is to set simple payback terms with an IOU, or use even a promissory note for more complex payback terms.
 This all can ensure what the condition of the item was in at the time of purchase, that the transaction actually occurred, and that the payment was or will be made.

 Keep in mind